The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 • Check the position occupied by the pedal under the action of the release spring.

-• Check the free play of the brake pedal (8-13 mm).
+• Check the free travel of the brake pedal (8-13 mm).

-Brake malfunctions and how to fix them
+Brake malfunctions and troubleshooting methods

-Causes of malfunction (Methods of elimination)
+Causes of malfunction (Methods elimination)

 Adjust the brakes using adjusting eccentrics

-- Incorrect installation of brake pads
+- Incorrect installation of the brake shoes

-Perform a full brake adjustment
+Perform a complete adjustment of the brakes

 - Presence of air in the system